ankittiwary11/Task-4---Sentiment-Analysis/README.md

 3. **VADER** works well without training data, ideal for quick sentiment scoring
 4. **Bigrams** (two-word combinations) capture important context like "not good" or "very bad"
 5. Supervised ML models outperform lexicon-based approaches on domain-specific data

----

-## 📜 License

-This project is submitted as part of the **CodTech IT Solutions Data Analytics Internship**.

----

-*⭐ If this helped you, consider starring the repository!*